akhmarov/f5_otp/docs/TSHOOT.md

 ### OTP modification

-Use this section when you troubleshooting APM policy with name **/CONTOSO/APM-OTP-Create_access**.
+Use this section when you troubleshoot APM policy with name **/CONTOSO/APM-OTP-Create_access**.

 **Enable debug logs**
 1. Set varible `static::otp_create_debug` to **1** in file **/Common/APM-OTP-Create_irule**